-You remember that smell from a heady week you once spent among the vineyards of Io.
-Someone nearby is opening a bottle of potent champagne.
+You remember that smell from a heady week you once spent among the vineyards of to.
+Someone very nearby must be opening a bottle of powerful champagne.

 You hear a sound from the doorway, and spin around as a stunning redhead walks in with two glasses of sparkling champagne.
 "Ah...
 I was hoping for some company," she whispers huskily.
-Studying her as she dims the lights, you decide that Miss Ganymede is even more magnificent in the flesh than she is in the 2036 Miss Solar System calendar.
+Studying her as she dims the lights, you decide that Miss Ganymede is even more magnificent in the flesh than she is in the 2036 Miss Solar System callendar.